The UNSM Capacity Development team assists member First Nations to develop and maintain capacity in governance and

 To unite and bring member communities together to increase effectiveness of capacity development initiatives through partnership and sharing of best practices

-The Union of Nova Scotia Mi’kmaq (UNSM) Capacity Development services department consists of Joan Stevens, appointed in 2017 as Director of Capacity Development; our two Capacity Development Coordinators, Kirstin Ward and Mallery Denny, who joined the team in December 2017 and March 2018, respectively; our Project Manager, Robin Thompson, who joined the team in January 2020; and our newest team member, Jennifer Jesty, who holds the Emergency Management Coordinator position as of April 2020. *team photo to be updated*
+The Union of Nova Scotia Mi’kmaq (UNSM) Capacity Development services department consists of Joan Stevens, appointed in 2017 as Director of Capacity Development; our two Capacity Development Coordinators, Kirstin Ward and Mallery Denny, who joined the team in December 2017 and March 2018, respectively; our Governance Manager, Robin Thompson, who joined the team in January 2020; Jennifer Jesty, who holds the Emergency Management Coordinator position as of April 2020; and our newest team member Susy Denny, who holds the Administrative Assistant position and joined the team in January 2021*team photo to be updated*

 Thus far, co-developing our strategic direction with our member communities has been our main focus in addition to managing small capacity development projects.